 Heat oil in a pan over medium-low heat.
 Add onions and saute until translucent, 5-7 minutes.
 Add garlic and saute until fragrant, about 1 minute.
-Add squash, nutmeg, sage, pepper and salt.
+Add squash, red pepper flakes, nutmeg, sage, pepper and salt.
 Heat to simmer.
 Add Parmesan and heat until cheese is melted and well incorporated into the sauce.
 Remove from heat and cover to keep warm.

 Cook linguine according to package directions.
 Serve with squash sauce and garnish with additional Parmesan and chives, if desired.

 Hack: Frozen butternut squash can be used in this recipe.